WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenberg-dispatch-ripp-sipdiffs.md

 (through the ended event).
 Re-INVITE, though not a different method, is also supported in RIPP, though only ever initiated by the server with a new directive.
 Clients can move calls around by specifying the usage of a different handler.
-CANCEL is replaced in {{ripp-inbound}}
-by broadcasting an event to all listeners informing them that the call has been answered.
+CANCEL is replaced in  [TODO ref draft-rosenberg-dispatch-ripp-inbound] by broadcasting an event to all listeners informing them that the call has been answered.
 The usage of CANCEL to end an unanswered call is replaced by the ended event in RIPP.
 REGISTER is replaced by the